 Still Staying Safe

 For as great as birth control is, remember that it doesn’t protect against STDs and STIs.
 Be sure to stay smart and safe out there by still using condoms and getting tested regularly.

 Just like everyone’s sexual journey, everyone’s bodies are different, too.
 Sometimes, the first method you try is perfect.
-For others it’s a trial and error process that requires equal parts time and patience.
+For others, it’s a trial and error process that requires equal parts time and patience.
 But once you find one that agrees with your mind and body, the peace of mind is worth the wait.
 So stay strong, know your options, and don’t give up!
-The healthy, thriving sex life that’s waiting for you on the other side.
+There’s a healthy, thriving sex life that’s waiting for you on the other side.